![]() |

 Section 121.55 Sponsors of Aliens

-a) A sponsor is a person who signed an affidavit or other statement accepted by the Immigration and Naturalization Service (INS) agreeing to support an alien as a condition of the alien's admission for permanent residence.
+a) A sponsor is a person who signed an affidavit or other statement accepted by the U.S. Citizenship and Immigration Service (USCIS) agreeing to support an alien as a condition of the alien's admission for permanent residence.
 A sponsor is an individual, not an organization.
 Portions of sponsor's income and assets are deemed available to the alien for three years after the alien's date of entry into the United States (see subsection(i)).
-The alien's date of entry is the date established by the INS as the date the alien was admitted for permanent residence in the United States.
-The following individuals are excluded from the provisions of this rule:
+The alien's date of entry is the date established by USCIS as the date the alien was admitted for permanent residence in the United States.
+The following individuals are excluded from the provisions of this Section:

-1) an alien who is participating in the Food Stamp program as a member his or her sponsors's household;
+1) an alien who is participating in SNAP as a member of his or her sponsor's household;

-2) an alien whose sponsor is participating in the Food Stamp program separate and apart from the alien;
+2) an alien whose sponsor is participating in SNAP separate and apart from the alien;

 4) an alien who is not required to have a sponsor under the Immigration and Nationality Act (8 USC 1101(a)(15) and 1101(a)(20)).
 This includes but is not limited to a refugee, a parolee, one granted asylum and a Cuban or Haitian entrant.